Research

 They are employing sound waves for quantum computing, experimenting with organic polymers to improve bioelectronics, and developing high-temperature ceramics for aerospace vehicles.

 UA MSE products are moving out of the lab and into the world.
 MSE-produced materials and findings are used at the Rijksmuseum in the Netherlands to preserve cultural artifacts and on the International Space Station to protect equipment from its extreme environment.
-Further, researchers are commercializing inventions such asa concrete substitute made from mine tailings and a non-absorbent sunscreen.
+Further, researchers are commercializing inventions such as a concrete substitute made from mine tailings and a non-absorbent sunscreen.

 Focus Areas